sanarroya/ECOS-Simpson-Numerical-Integration/README.md

 # Simpson numerical integration

-program to numerically integrate a function using Simpson’s rule, using the t distribution as the function.
+Program to numerically integrate a function using Simpson’s rule, using the t distribution as the function.

 ## Running Locally